ttdoucet/ttdoucet.github.io/mnist/index.md

 The [code] for my model, and a [runnable Python notebook] which demonstrates it, are freely available.
 Comments are welcome!

-PS: My model thinks it is a three also.
+PS: My model thinks it is a *three* also, and it gets marked wrong for that, alas.

 [MNIST]: http://yann.lecun.com/exdb/mnist/
 [code]: https://github.com/ttdoucet/mnist